-In the 1st and 2nd quarter of 2022, Processors in the Utah Medical Cannabis Program produced the following approved products for sale to Pharmacies:
+In Q1 2023, Processors in the Utah Medical Cannabis Program produced and sent the following approved products to Medical Cannabis Pharmacies for final sale:

 All products for final sale to patients in Utah’s Medical Cannabis Program must follow labeling and packaging requirements as outlined in opens in a new tab4-41a-602 Labeling and Child Resistant Packaging and opens in a new tabR68-28-12 Labeling of Cannabis and Cannabis Product.